 2.1 Population Dynamics Model

 An integrated population model (IPM) was used to estimate the influence of environmental and ecological covariates on the survival of Yukon River fall Chum salmon at multiple stages throughout their lifecycle (Figure 1, Figure 2).
-IPMs, also called lifecycle models, are well-suited to address the challenge of incorporating environmental predictors into population models (Schaub & Abadi 2011), as demonstrated by successful applications in mammal, bird and fish conservation (Besbeas et al. 2002, Cunningham et al. 2018, Regehr et al. 2018, Crozier et al. 2021, DeFilippo et al. 2021).
-The flexible IPM framework incorporates multiple data sources to estimate ecosystem covariate impacts on fall Chum salmon survival.
+IPMs, also called statistical lifecycle models, are well-suited to address the challenge of incorporating environmental predictors into population models (Schaub & Abadi 2011), as demonstrated by successful applications in mammal, bird and fish conservation (Besbeas et al. 2002, Cunningham et al. 2018, Regehr et al. 2018, Crozier et al. 2021, DeFilippo et al. 2021).
+The flexible IPM framework developed here incorporates multiple data sources to estimate the impact of ecosystem covariates on fall Chum salmon survival.
 Data used to fit the IPM include juvenile abundance data from a marine survey in the Bering Sea, run reconstruction data from adult Chum salmon returning to the Yukon River to spawn, and environmental covariates spanning brood years 2002 – 2021.
 The model was fit within a Bayesian framework as described below.

-The IPM tracked fall Chum salmon cohorts by brood year, t, life stage, s and age, a.
+The IPM tracked fall Chum salmon cohorts by brood year t, life stage s, and age a.
 The model includes five stages for Yukon river fall Chum: 1) “eggs”, which tracks the amount of eggs produced by spawners, 2) “marine juvenile”, which tracks individuals from eggs to the end of their first summer in the marine environment, 3) “marine immature”, which tracks individuals from the end of their first summer through the first winter in the marine environment to maturity, 4) “total returns”, which tracks the amount of fish in each calendar year that return to the Yukon River mouth and are vulnerable to terminal harvest, and 5) “spawners”, which are the fish that escape harvest and make it to the spawning grounds and is equal to the difference between total returns and total terminal harvest (Figure 2).

 The number of Chum salmon surviving from an egg to the end of their first summer in the ocean, Nt,s=j, depends on the number of eggs spawned in brood year, t, Nt,s=e and the survival rate from eggs to marine juveniles, κt,s=j.